Gold mining: Ancient Egypt

+ore extraction.
+By the Old Kingdom, the oval mallet was introduced for mining.
+By the Middle Kingdom, stone mortars to process ores and a new gold-washing technique were introduced.
+During the New Kingdom, Nubian mining expanded under Egyptian occupation with the invention of the grinding mill.

+Ancient Egypt may have used gold mining as a form of punishment following a judgment for breach of order, thus condemning slaves to endure this task indefinitely until they were exhausted and died.

+Gold was associated with the sun god Ra and was believed to be eternal and indestructible, symbolising the pharaoh's divine power and afterlife.
+Gold has also been found in the tombs of Tutankhamun and other pharaohs.

+Ancient Rome and Greece

-Bronze Age gold objects are plentiful, especially in Ireland and Spain, and there are several well known possible sources.
-Romans used hydraulic mining methods, such as hushing and ground sluicing on a large scale to extract gold from extensive alluvial (loose sediment) deposits, such as those at Las Medulas.
-Mining was under the control of the state but the mines may have been leased to civilian contractors some time later.
-The gold served as the primary medium of exchange within the empire, and was an important motive in the Roman invasion of Britain by Claudius in the first century AD, although there is only one known Roman gold mine at Dolaucothi in west Wales.
+During the Bronze Age, gold objects were also plentiful, especially in Ireland and Spain.
+Romans employed slave labour and used hydraulic mining methods, such as hushing and ground sluicing on a large scale to extract gold from extensive alluvial (loose sediment) deposits, such as those at Las Medulas.
+Mining was under the control of the state, but the mines may have been leased to civilian contractors later.
+Gold served as the primary medium of exchange within the empire, and was an important motive for the Roman conquest of Britain by Claudius in the first century AD, although there is only one known Roman gold mine at Dolaucothi in west Wales.
 Gold was a prime motivation for the campaign in Dacia when the Romans invaded Transylvania in what is now modern Romania in the second century AD.
 The legions were led by the emperor Trajan, and their exploits are shown on Trajan's Column in Rome and the several reproductions of the column elsewhere (such as the Victoria and Albert Museum in London).
-Under the Eastern Roman Empire Emperor Justinian's rule, gold was mined in the Balkans, Anatolia, Armenia, Egypt, and Nubia.
+Under the Eastern Roman Empire during Emperor Justinian's rule, gold was mined in the Balkans, Anatolia, Armenia, Egypt, and Nubia.

+Ancient Asia

-In the area of the Kolar Gold Fields in Bangarpet Taluk, Kolar District of Karnataka state, India, gold was first mined prior to the 2nd and 3rd century AD by digging small pits.
-(Golden objects found in Harappa and Mohenjo-daro have been traced to Kolar through the analysis of impurities – the impurities include 11% silver concentration, found only in KGF ore.)
-The Champion reef at the Kolar gold fields was mined to a depth of 50 m during the Gupta period in the fifth century AD.
-During the Chola period in the 9th and 10th century AD, the scale of the operation grew.
-The metal continued to be mined by the eleventh century kings of South India, the Vijayanagara Empire from 1336 to 1560, and later by Tipu Sultan, the king of Mysore state and the British.
+In India, in the Kolar Gold Fields (KGF) in Bangarpet Taluk, Kolar district of Karnataka state, gold was first mined before the 2nd and 3rd centuries CE by digging small pits.
+Golden objects found in Harappa and Mohenjo-daro have been traced to Kolar through the analysis of impurities – the impurities include 11% silver concentration, found only in KGF ore.
+The Champion reef at the KGF was mined to a depth of 50 m during the Gupta period in the 5th century CE.
+During the Chola Empire in the 9th and 10th centuries CE, the scale of the operation grew.
+The metal continued to be mined by the 11th-century kings of South India, during the Vijayanagara Empire from 1336 to 1560, and later by Tipu Sultan, the king of Mysore state, and by the British.
 It is estimated that the total gold production in Karnataka to date is 1000 tons.